 The CPU socket is the most important aspect of purchasing a motherboard.
-As a matter of fact, your motherboard choice really narrows down the choice of CPU that you can connect to it and vice versa.
+Your motherboard choice narrows down the choice of CPU that you can connect to it and vice versa.
 If you already own a CPU, you must also purchase a suitable motherboard.

 To put it simply, CPU sockets on a motherboard are different for Intel and AMD CPUs.
 Furthermore, they are not even the same for all Intel processors or all AMD processors.
 For example, the latest AMD chips require AM4 sockets and the newest Intel processors use the LGA 1151 sockets.